2025 Iberian Peninsula blackout: Investigations of potential causes

-Report by the European Network of Transmission System Operators for Electricity (ENTSO-e)
+Reports by ENTSO-E and ACER

-The European Network of Transmission System Operators for Electricity (ENTSO-e) issued a preliminary report analyzing the circumstances of the blackout.
+The European Network of Transmission System Operators for Electricity (ENTSO-E) and the European Union Agency for the Cooperation of Energy Regulators (ACER) issued a preliminary report analyzing the circumstances of the blackout.

-According to the ENTSO-e report, "preliminary results indicate that during the half hour preceding the blackout, two periods of oscillations (power and frequency oscillations) were observed" in the affected area: "The first occurred between 12:03 and 12:07.
+According to the Expert Panel report, "preliminary results indicate that during the half hour preceding the blackout, two periods of oscillations (power and frequency oscillations) were observed" in the affected area: "The first occurred between 12:03 and 12:07.
 Preliminary analysis of the available information indicates it was a local oscillation, mainly affecting the electrical systems of Spain and Portugal.
 The second oscillation began between 12:16 and 12:22 and was an inter-area oscillation."

 The report includes a timeline stating that around 12:33, "a voltage increase was observed in Spain, which caused a similar rise in Portugal, and frequency decreased [...]
 Voltage in southern Spain increased drastically, and consequently also in Portugal.
 The overvoltage triggered a cascade of generation losses that caused a drop in the frequency of the Iberian Peninsula's electrical system."
 Subsequently, the defense plans "were activated but could not prevent the collapse of the Iberian electrical system," and "the alternating current overhead lines between France and Spain were disconnected by protection devices against loss of synchronism," resulting in "a collapse of all parameters in the Spanish and Portuguese electrical systems, and the HVDC lines between France and Spain ceased transmitting power."

-The expert committee's final report, to be released in early 2026, is to identify the causes of this disconnection and why the System Defense Plans were unable to contain the event to prevent the blackout.

-ENTSO-e report in October 2025
+Expert Panel report in October 2025

-The European Network of Transmission System Operators for Electricity (ENTSO-e) released a preliminary factual report on the incident on 3 October 2025.
-A final report is expected in early 2026.
+The European Network of Transmission System Operators for Electricity (ENTSO-E) and the European Union Agency for the Cooperation of Energy Regulators (ACER) released a preliminary factual report on the incident on 3 October 2025.

+Expert Panel Final report

+On 20 March 2026, the final report of the expert panel of the European Network of Transmission System Operators for Electricity (ENTSO-E) and the European Union Agency for the Cooperation of Energy Regulators (ACER) concluded that:

+the blackout resulted from a combination of many interacting factors, including oscillations, gaps in voltage and reactive power control, differences in voltage regulation practices, rapid output reductions and generator disconnections in Spain, and uneven stabilisation capabilities.
+These factors led to fast increases of voltage and cascading generation disconnections in Spain, resulting in the blackout...